MinervaRose/Deep-Reinforcement-Learning-Nanodegree-Projects/README.md

 # Phase 3 of the PyTorch Scholarship Challenge

+*Note: 12/10/2019, this repository was updated with the previously submitted projects 12/10/2019.*

 They call us the :star2: survivors :star2:

 I graduated with the [Deep Reinforcement Learning for Enterprise Nanodegree on September 4, 2019](https://confirm.udacity.com/343VJT4R).